|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

 A set of Java ME platform APIs that provides additional functionality by extending the runtime capabilities of an existing configuration and profile.

+A process of verifying Java technology classes.
 Due to limited memory and processing power on small devices, the process of verifying Java technology classes is split into two parts.
 The first part is preverification which is done off-device using the preverify tool.
 The second part, which is verification, occurs on the device at runtime.

 A set of APIs added to a configuration to support specific uses of an embedded or mobile device.
 Along with its underlying configuration, a profile defines a complete and self-contained application environment.